 Adult Supervision/Coed Activities

-The policy of two-deep leadership and no one-on-one contact between adults and youth members includes digital communication.
-Leaders may not have one-on-one private online communication or engage one-on-one in other digital activities (games, social media) with youth members.
+Two-deep leadership and no one-on-one contact between adults and youth members includes digital communication.
+Leaders may not have one-on-one private online communications or engage one-on-one in other digital activities (games, social media, etc.) with youth members.
 Leaders should copy a parent and another leader in digital and online communication, ensuring no one-on-one contact exists in text, social media, or other forms of online or digital communication.

-Age-appropriate and separate accommodations for adults and Scouts is required.
+Age-appropriate and separate accommodations for adults and Scouts are required.

-When camping, no one is permitted to sleep with a person of the opposite sex or in the tent of an adult other than his or her own spouse, parent, or guardian.
+No youth may share a tent with an adult or a person of the opposite sex other than a family member or guardian.
 Assigning youth members more than two years apart in age to sleep in the same tent should be avoided unless the youth are relatives.

-Whenever possible, separate shower and latrine facilities should be provided for adults, youth, and females.
-If separate facilities are not available, separate shower times for adults, youth, and females should be scheduled and posted.
+Whenever possible, separate shower and latrine facilities should be provided for male/female adults and male/female youth.
+If separate facilities are not available, separate shower times should be scheduled and posted.

 The buddy system should be used at all times.
 The buddy system is a safety measure for all Scouting activities.
 Buddies should know and be comfortable with each other.
-Self-selection, with no more than two years of age or significant differences in maturity, should be strongly encouraged.
+Self-selection with no more than two years age or significant differences in maturity should be strongly encouraged.
 When necessary, a buddy team may consist of three Scouts.
 No youth should be forced into or made to feel uncomfortable by a buddy assignment.

 Privacy of youth is respected.
 Adult leaders and youth must respect each other’s privacy, especially in situations such as changing clothes and taking showers at camp.
 Adults may enter youth changing or showering areas only to the extent that health and safety requires.
 Adults must protect their own privacy in similar situations.